YunyunGao/AUSPEX/README.md

 # AUSPEX

+AUSPEX is a diagnostic tool for graphical X-Ray data analysis, it enables users to automatically detect
+**ice-ring artefacts with HELCARAXE CNN network**, **beamstop outliers with NEMOs culstering strategy**, or visualize other problems in integrated X-ray diffraction data.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.